Netherthorpe Airfield: Second World War

 The airfield defences were upgraded with six type 22 pill boxes (see British hardened field defences of World War II) built around the airfield perimeter along with slit trenches and three anti-aircraft gun emplacements utilising the Vickers machine gun; two pill boxes were extant in 2016.
 The Sherwood Foresters manned these defences and were billeted in the loft of Bottom Farm's barn, which was situated close to the perimeter of the airfield.
 The officers' mess was located at nearby Thorpe Hall in Thorpe Salvin village, with other ranks under canvas including lower ranked officers.
-Sanitation and water were rudamentry with "going to ground" latrines.
+Sanitation and water were rudimentary with "going to ground" latrines.
 The brick SAC clubhouse next to the Thorpe Salvin-Shireoaks road was converted into a guard room and was extant as a private dwelling in 2017.

-A fatal accident occurred on 6 September 1940 when lysander P1692 flown by Pilot Officer Grosvenor Louis Edmonds collided on landing with an army lorry.
+A fatal accident occurred on 6 September 1940 when Lysander P1692 flown by Pilot Officer Grosvenor Louis Edmonds collided on landing with an army lorry.
 The Lysander's wheels snagged the hoop supports for the canvas covering of the lorry.
 Edmonds died of his injuries in hospital on 13 September 1940.
 His air gunner Sgt.
 Letham was rescued and survived.
 The lorry's driver, Private Donald Goodall of the 9th Battalion of the Sherwood Foresters, was killed.
 Ignoring the exploding ammunition and fire, LAC Richard John Farley and AC1 Thomas William Coop were the RAF ground crew who rescued Edmonds and Letham from the aircraft.
 They were later awarded the George Medal for their actions.

 On 7 September 1940, 613 moved to nearby RAF Firbeck and Netherthorpe was left with obstacles to deter enemy aircraft from landing but with a known emergency landing area for a Lysander if required.
 In May 1941, while stationed at Firbeck, 613 started practising high and low level dive bombing strategies and a large target outline of a battleship was painted on the ground at Netherthorpe.
 After 1941, although the RAF retained operation of the airfield, there was virtually no activity.